cloudera/hue/docs/docs-site/content/developer/api/_index.md

 weight: 4
 ---

-Interact with the API via REST or Python.
+Interact with the API via REST, curl or Python.

+JavaScript API from the [NPM package](https://www.npmjs.com/package/gethue) is not documented yet.